BartVandewoestyne/tips-and-tricks/bitbucket.md

 * If you access Bitbucket via <https://bitbucket.org/>, you are using Bitbucket Cloud.
 * If you access Bitbucket through a custom domain or internal network, you are likely using Bitbucket Data Center or Bitbucket Server.

+## Keyboard shortcuts

+To see all keyboard shortcuts, go to the question mark icon at the top right of your Bitbucket dashboard and select 'Keyboard shortcuts'.

 ## Documentation

 * Latest version documentation: